Foraging meadowsweet in the summer, for medicine and food

 Traditionally this plant has been used for conditions such as acid reflux, dyspepsia, gastritis, and peptic ulceration.
 Recent research – what little there has been on this plant – has shown the most effective extract at treating ulceration is the water infusion.
 This type of extract also contains higher concentrations of tannins (up to 12%, rather than 1% for the ethanol extract).

-Meadowsweet is famed for the large concentrations of salicylates contained within the ariel parts.
+Foraging meadowsweet in summer offers us the famed large concentrations of salicylates contained within the arial parts.
 Salicylic acid derivatives were first extracted from willow bark (Salix spp) in the 1820’s, and then in larger concentrations from meadowsweet during the 1830’s.

 At the time, meadowsweet was still known by its old scientific name of Spirea ulmaria, and had a long-standing folk-medicine reputation for healing upper gastric problems and respiratory ailments.